EsatBecan/Python-Grade-Calculator/README.md

 ## How to Run
 1. Just run the code in python
 2. Enter your birthday and how many years future you want to calculate
+## For Turkish Users/Türkçe Kullanıcılar için
+1. If you want to run the code in turkish, use the main_tr.py

 Its my first code!